OuassimMilous/ARP-DroneSimGame1/readme.md

     Installation:
         Ensure you have the necessary libraries installed (ncurses).
         Compile the components using make (Execute "make" on the Ouassim Milous directory).
+        ps: if you cloned it from github you might need to execute "mkdir build" before building the project.

     Running:
         (on the Ouassim Milous directory)Execute ./build/master.